Yugbhushan Suri: Early life

-Career
+Sainthood

 Yugbhushan Suri leads Jyot, an organization spreading Jainism.
 He gave the concept to Jyot for films like Chal Man Jeetva Jaiye, an urban Gujarati morality drama, and Ek Cheez Milegi Wonderful, a scientific and philosophical movie.

 In 2017, under the guidance of Yugbhushan Suri, a 50-foot tall 3D image projection of Jain Lord Mahavira emerging from Sabarmati River was organised on the evening of birth anniversary of Mahavira Swami.

 Yugbhushan Suri led the Shikharji Movement, 2018 against Jharkhand government's project related to the development of commercial infrastructure on the hill of Shikharji.
 The hill is considered sacred by all Jain sects.
 He is concerned about government's effects on all religions and often supports agitations based on the sanctity of religious places.

-Jain Acharya's open letter to CJI elaborately juxtaposes the position of Indian religions vis-a-vis western religions showing his deep concern for pride of Indian religions.
+Jain Acharya's letter to the CJI highlights differences between Indian and Western religions and urges respect for Indian faiths.

-He also urges to get particular definition on religious rights as right to privacy, equality and freedom of speech and expression had been significantly expanded.
+Writings

+In an article with FirstPost, Yugbhushan emphasised the importance of religious sovereignty in India as a means for global influence.
+Despite withstanding centuries of foreign invasion, the religious framework is still constantly meddled with in independent India.
+To maximise its soft power and revive the civilisational heritage, he says that India must correct historical wrongs and ensure religious sovereignty.

+At a conference organised in tribute to Maharana Pratap, Yugbhushan elaborated on how Maharana Pratap is considered the icon of sovereignty.
+Sovereignty is the most invaluable political aspect that must be protected at all costs.
+Delving into Indian history, he explained that during independence, India was granted legislative sovereignty, not absolute temporal sovereignty.
+Consequently, India was brought under the sovereignty of the British Empire in a de-jure manner.
+He guides contemporary Indian leaders by stating that India must break the de-jure sovereignty from under the British monarch and establish it with indigenous sources to secure India's independence and sovereignty for the future.